mattmaniak/TRoP/README.md

 # TRoP
-Yet another 2D side scroller made from scratch in UE4 as the experiment.
+Yet another 2D side scroller made from scratch in the UE4 as a prototype.

 ## Technical info
 - Engine version: Unreal Engine 4.25.Z